-The printer also comes with all the latest connection technology no matter what you prefer: It can connect via your Wi-Fi network, NFC connections, and Wi-Fi Direct connections, and USB.
+The printer also comes with all the latest connection technology, no matter what you prefer: It can connect via your Wi-Fi network, NFC connections, Wi-Fi Direct connections, and USB.
 It’s great at powering down into hibernation to save energy when not in use, and that small LCD touchscreen is perfectly capable of controlling any mode that you prefer.

 Epson’s 4-in-1 printer is another strong option if you prefer ink printing to laser printing but still want a model that’s business-ready for everything from photos to document signing sessions.
 It offers a 250-sheet paper tray and a 30-sheet automatic feeder, with an option for two-sided printing.
 Connectivity options include Wi-Fi Direct, USB, and Ethernet.

 This is an excellent choice if you are worried about color resolution, and it’s ideal for saving money, too: It’s an EcoTank model, which means it is designed to use ink very efficiently and it uses refillable tanks instead of cartridges — the included ink can last up to 11,200 pages for color printing and 14,000 pages for black-and-white printing!

 The model is efficient and accurate, but that leaves it a bit on the sluggish side.
 It’s not ideal for excessively bulky printing jobs, but it can handle up to eight pages per minute for color and 15 pages per minute for black-and-white.

 For offices that still need to save hardcopies of documents, print frequent flyers/exams, or similar projects, a smaller printer isn’t ideal.
 This Brother laser printer strikes the sweet spot by still being compact and affordable enough for a small office, but capable of dealing with demanding printing needs.